-In November 2017, the Company entered into a month to month tenancy agreement for office and laboratory space in Menlo Park, CA. In connection with this agreement, the Company paid a security deposit totaling \$56, which is recorded as a component of prepaid expenses and other current assets in the Consolidated Balance Sheet.

 In July 2019, the Company entered into a seven-year office lease agreement for office and laboratory space in Marlborough, MA.
 In connection with this agreement, the Company paid a security deposit totaling \$450 in the form of a letter of credit.
 On June 18, 2021, the Company entered into an amendment to reduce its letter of credit to \$300.
 The Company's letter of credit is recorded as restricted cash in the Consolidated Balance Sheet.

-Additionally, in July 2019, the Company signed a seven-year lease agreement for office and laboratory space in Menlo Park, CA. In connection with this agreement, the Company paid a security deposit totaling \$181, which is recorded as a component of long-term assets in the Consolidated Balance Sheet; the lease commencement date was May 2020.
+In July 2019, the Company signed a seven-year lease agreement for office and laboratory space in Menlo Park, CA. In connection with this agreement, the Company paid a security deposit totaling \$181, which is recorded as a component of long-term assets in the Consolidated Balance Sheet; the lease commencement date was May 2020.
+In July of 2021, the Company signed a 70-month amendment to its lease in Menlo Park, CA to expand its existing space.
+In connection with this agreement, the Company paid a security deposit totaling \$92, in addition to the existing security deposit, which is recorded as a component of long-term assets in the Consolidated Balance Sheet; the lease commencement date was August 2021.